mytechnotalent/STM32F401_EEPROM_Driver/README.md

  * The STM32F401RE vector table.
 Note that the proper constructs must be placed
  * on this to ensure that it ends up at physical addr 0x00000000.
  */
-.global isr_vector                                    // export vector table
+.Gbl isr_vector                                    // export vector table
 .type isr_vector, %object                             // object type
 isr_vector:
   .word _estack                                       // Initial Stack Pointer